 Thus, changes in overall scores may actually depend on changes in customer mix!

 Just because customers give high scores they are not always more profitable for the vendor than other customers.
 This example is from a consulting firm where the higher satisfaction scores only explain about 1% of the changes in the margins obtained by the consulting firm!

 It is risky and often misleading to assume that a high score on a certain aspect of an experience of a company always shows that this aspect is a major driver of the stakeholders' behavior.
 These 44 graphs from a retailer survey shows the correlation between different aspects of the customer experience of the retailer and the customers' overall rating of this retailer.
 They all correlate.
 The inclination of the regression line is more or less the same for all the aspects!

 The human brain can't separate 44 aspects of an offering from each other.
-To make proper cause-and-effect analyses and when there are many aspects to analyse, a factor analysis is important as it can group the aspects into statistically significant factors.
+To make proper cause-and-effect analyses and when there are many aspects to analyze, such as in the retailer case above, a factor analysis is important as it can group the aspects into statistically significant factors.
 In the ensuing structural equations, there are typically only 3-5 such factors that have a significant impact on the behavior and thus are the behavior drivers to really evaluate!

 When doing the cause-and-effect analyses, it is important to carefully

 at the behavior drivers in different segments because they may differ considerably.
 This example indicates the differences between the Internet bank's active customers and those who now are "non-customers", i.e. they have accounts but neither deposits nor debt.
 In other cases, expect that elderly customers have other drivers than younger customers, well-educated customers have other drivers than those with basic education only etc. Thus, when you select an action you need to define who to influence, what to expect, and how to get the message across to the target segments!